 You can also send feedback directly to the spamBlocker data center.
 You can also send feedback about a false positive for a solicited bulk email message.
 This is a message that spamBlocker identifies as bulk email when a user actually requested the email message.

 You must have access to the email message to send a false positive or false negative report.

 To report a false positive or false negative:

 - Save the email as a .msg or .eml file.

-You cannot forward the initial email message because CYREN needs the email header.
-If you use email software such as Microsoft Outlook or Mozilla Thunderbird, you can drag-and-drop the email message into a computer desktop folder.
-If you use email software that does not have drag-and-drop functionality, you must use the software menu Save As option to save the email message to a folder.
+You cannot forward the initial email message because the email header is needed.
+If you use email software such as Microsoft Outlook or Mozilla Thunderbird, you can drag-and-drop the email message into a folder on your computer.
+If you use email software that does not have drag-and-drop functionality, you must use the Save As option to save the email message to a folder.

-- Create a new email message addressed to:
+- Create a new email message addressed to the appropriate email address.

 FP Report <Your Company Name> <Date of submission> for false positives